madgik/arcade/README.md

 <b>Compile readdiff.cpp</b>: <br>
 g++ -std=c++11 -o read readdiff.cpp -lorc -lzstd -lprotobuf -lsnappy -llz4 -lz -lprotoc -lpthread -lparquet <br>

-Dependencies: all the libs that are in the above command + msgpack.hpp (https://github.com/msgpack/msgpack-c/tree/cpp_master)
+The above libs are dependencies for Apache ORC C++ and Arrow Parquet C++ implementations msgpack.hpp (https://github.com/msgpack/msgpack-c/tree/cpp_master) is also a dependency.

-It implements all read operations (full scan, filtered scan, range query, random row look-up) for all the formats that are mentioned in the paper.
+It implements all read operations (full scan, filtered scan, range query, random row look-up) for all the formats that are used in the paper.

 Syntax: